Veterans Memorial Parkway

-The Veterans Memorial Parkway (VMP, known as "Veterans" by locals) is a 13.4 kilometre (8.3 mi) expressway located in the Canadian province of Ontario.
-The expressway was previously known as King's Highway 100 from 1977 until 1993, and as Airport Road from 1977 to September 2006.
-It is currently an at-grade divided four-lane road located entirely within London.
-The parkway begins in the south as Wilton Grove Road and ends at Clarke Road, which it continues as northward.
+The Veterans Memorial Parkway (VMP, known as "Veterans" by locals) is a 13.4 km (8.3 mi) limited-access and municipally maintained parkway located entirely within London, Ontario.
+The parkway was previously the provincial King's Highway 100 from 1977 until 1993, and was formerly named Airport Road from 1977 to September 2006.
+It begins in the south at Wilton Grove Road and ends at Clarke Road, which it continues as northward.

 Airport Road was built by the Ministry of Transportation and Communications, predecessor to the modern Ministry of Transportation (MTO) in the late 1970s to connect Highway 401 with London International Airport.
 It was widened to four lanes in 2005 and renamed as the Veterans Memorial Parkway in 2006.
 Extensions south and north were completed in 2017 and 2020, respectively.
 Long term plans for the route call for grade separated interchanges along its entire length to convert it to a freeway.